 The amount of the cash discount is usually a percentage of the total amount of the invoice, but it is sometimes stated as a fixed amount.

-The typical format in which cash discount terms are recorded on a invoice is:
+The typical format in which cash discount terms are recorded on an invoice is as follows:

 [Percentage discount][If paid within xx days] / Net [normal number of payment days]